umbraco/UmbracoDocs/14/umbraco-cms/reference/routing/custom-middleware.md

 <figure><img src="../images/custom-middleware-cors-browser-example.png" alt=""><figcaption><p>Browser result image</p></figcaption></figure>

-An additional bonus is that this doesn't require any changes in your `Startup.cs` file.
+An additional bonus is that this doesn't require any changes in your `Program.cs` file.
 It also allows packages to enable Cross-Origin Resource Sharing (CORS) and configure their own policies.

 Users that currently use `WithCustomMiddleware()` will need to add calls to `RunPreRouting()` and `RunPostRouting()`.
 This is similar to Umbraco adding additional middleware in future versions.